oskar-adamczyk/ruby-coding-test/README.md

 - [ ] introduce fix
 - [ ] verify fix with additional preparation of verification steps
 - I want to be able to see see all scores added ...
+- [ ] add index with ORDER DESC and NULLS LAST to score

 NiceToHaves:
 - [x] CI with dockerization